genbtc/AutoTrimps-stable/README.md

 ## Most recent feature changes by genBTC (up to date as of 8/5/2016):
 - Minutes to Farm Before Spire - force some time to be spent so you can for sure complete Spire (recommended: 3-10 minutes)
 - Auto Upgrade Heirlooms - spends ALL your nullifium on the recommended upgrades
-- Auto Golden Upgrades
+- Auto Golden Upgrades = Buys all the Golden Helium, Battle, or Voids when available.
-- Always Runs 10 maps for 200% map bonus before attempting Spire (happens after the first death)
+- Always Runs 10 maps for 200% map bonus before attempting Spire (happens after the first death if you don't select "Map At Spire" in regular Trimps settings)
 - AutoHeirlooms2 - new algorithm to sort/carry/recycle the Heirlooms (the original had a bug)
 - Cap Trainers to a % of Tributes - Only buy a trainer when its cost is less than X% of the cost of a tribute.
 Prevents from competing with food resources, if you care.
 - Run Bionic Before Spire - meant as a one time function (like max tox is) to farm the Bionic Wonderland maps for a LONG time(2 hours-ish) before entering Spire. (not HE/hr efficient)